FupingHu/GFS/README.md

 # GFS
-This is the source code of Graph Fuzzy System.
-We will give all code after review.
+##This is the source codes of Graph Fuzzy System (under review).
+##We will give runnable codes after the paper is published.
+Thanks！